 a) Those who have accepted a College place but have to withdraw for any reason should give at least three months' notice.
 Failing this, they will be expected to pay the fees and charges for the ensuing term.
 The same applies to any Junior Member withdrawing after beginning his or her course.
-In the case of absence through illness for long periods, a partial remission of accommodation charges may be made. b) Any Junior Member who, in the course of his or her academic career, is planning or experiences any material change in their personal circumstances must discuss it with his or her Personal Tutor and with the Principal, Treasurer, or Senior Tutor. c) Academic work must have the first claim on the time and effort of all Junior Members; students are expected to work to the best of their ability, to attend all academic appointments, and to produce all required written work punctually. d) In order to maintain appropriate peace and quiet in the College community.
-Junior d) In order to maintain appropriate peace and quiet in the College community, Junior Members must accept such restrictions as the Dean, after consultation with members of the College, may from time to time impose.
+In the case of absence through illness for long periods, a partial remission of accommodation charges may be made. b) Any Junior Member who, in the course of his or her academic career, is planning or experiences any material change in their personal circumstances must discuss it with his or her Personal Tutor and with the Principal, Treasurer, or Senior Tutor. c) Academic work must have the first claim on the time and effort of all Junior Members; students are expected to work to the best of their ability, to attend all academic appointments, and to produce all required written work punctually. d) In order to maintain appropriate peace and quiet in the College community, Junior Members must accept such restrictions as the Dean, after consultation with members of the College, may from time to time impose.